Egg bake dish packed with chile rellenos of poblano peppers stuffed with corn, black beans, and cheese.

 - 1/2 cup cotija cheese grated, or other Mexican mild cheese

 - 1 cup manchego cheese grated, divided

 - 12 large eggs

-Combine the red onion and red wine vinegar in a small bowl and let soak for 30 minutes.
-Turn the broiler on and lay the poblano chiles out on a baking pan.
+- Turn the broiler on and lay the poblano chiles out on a baking sheet.
 Cut a tiny slit in the top of each chile and broil until the skin blackens.
 Turn the peppers over as needed to evenly blacken the skin.
 Remove and slide into a ziplock bag and close it up.
 Let the pepper sit until cooled.
 Remove and carefully peel the skin.
 Cut a slit all the way down the front of each pepper and carefully remove all the seeds.

-Remove the corn from the corn cobs and combine it with the beans, red pepper, 1/2 cup of cotija cheese and 3/4 cup of the manchego.
+- Cut the kernels from the corn cobs and mix with the beans, red pepper, 1/2 cup of cotija cheese and 3/4 cup of the manchego.
 Add the red onion and the red wine vinegar and mix well.
 Add salt and pepper as needed.

-Fill the peppers with the corn filling and lay in a baking pan.
+- Fill the peppers with the corn filling and arrange in a baking pan.

-Mix the eggs with the flour and baking powder until thoroughly combined.
-Add the cooled sausage, 1/4 cup of cotija cheese and 1/4 cup of your favorite cheese in eggs.
-Cheddar, Jack, and colby are all good choices.
-Even goat cheese is pretty delicious!
-Mix well and pour around the peppers in the baking dish.
+- Mix the eggs with the baking powder until thoroughly combined.
+Add 1/4 cup of cotija cheese and 1/4 cup of your favorite cheese -- Cheddar, Jack, and colby are all good choices.
+Even goat cheese works!
+Whisk thoroughly and pour around the peppers in the baking dish.